pm4617/KDF/Readme.md

-Selenium OSTAF
+Selenium KDF
 ===============
 Selenium Open Source Testing Automation Framework(OSTAF) is a framework which helps the tester in automating test execution of web applications without recording or writing the selenium scripts.

 How to build
 -------------
 Unzip the selenium OSTAF zip to a folder on local machine Open Command Prompt as administrator